-Clapton Girls' Academy participates in the in year co-ordinated admissions procedure, provided and administered by the Local Authority, for all schools and academies in Hackney.
-The Local Authority coordinates the application process on behalf of Clapton Girls' Academy which is in accordance with Government legislation.
+Clapton Girls' Academy participates in the co-ordinated admissions procedure, provided and administered by the Local Authority, for all schools and academies in Hackney.
+The Local Authority coordinates the application process on behalf of Clapton Girls' Academy according to the scheme which they publish in their annual Admissions Booklet which is in accordance with Government legislation.